Prerequisites

 Import Your Workspace

 Already running OpenClaw with flat markdown files?
-One command loads them into LadybugDB.
+The seed script loads them into Neo4j.

 Quick start